felixrieseberg/npm-windows-upgrade/README.md

 ### Issues & Support
 Please do [report your issues on GitHub](https://github.com/felixrieseberg/npm-windows-upgrade/issues).
 There are a bunch of Windows versions, hundreds of different ways to install Node and npm, and it's likely that this script won't work with a few of them.
 If you run into trouble and need npm upgraded as soon as possible, [please follow the manual instructions](https://github.com/npm/npm/wiki/Troubleshooting#upgrading-on-windows).

-This tool was made by Microsoft with :heart: for npm and Node, but it is provided "as is", without warranty of any kind, expressed or implied.
+This tool was made with :heart: for npm and Node, but it is provided "as is", without warranty of any kind, expressed or implied.
 For details, please consult the `LICENSE` file.

 ##### Fix an Attempted Upgrade